Optimal parallelisation strategies for flat histogram Monte Carlo sampling: Introduction

-Various schemes have been proposed to parallelise the WL algorithm~\cite{wl_mpi_2013} with the aim of optimising utilisation of compute resource and minimising simulation runtime.
+Various schemes have been proposed to parallelise the WL algorithm~\cite{wl_mpi_2013}, and more broadly to parallelise other classes of multicanonical simulations~\cite{zierenberg2013, gross2018}, with the aim of optimising utilisation of compute resource and minimising simulation runtime.
 However, there is no consensus on which scheme---or combination of schemes---is the most efficient and offers the most speedup per WL instance, where each instance corresponds to one CPU core in the context of the present work.
-(This is because evaluation of the model Hamiltonian is performed using a single CPU core.)
-A common feature among many proposed parallelisation strategies is the decomposition of the energy domain (total range of energies accessible to the simulation system) into energy sub-domains (smaller windows of energy).
+(This is because evaluation of our model Hamiltonian is performed using a single CPU core.)
+A common feature among many proposed parallelisation strategies is the decomposition of the energy domain (the total range of energies accessible to the simulation system) into energy sub-domains (smaller windows of energy).
 The WL algorithm is then applied concurrently in each energy sub-domain, and subsequently these are combined to produce the DOS across the entire energy range of interest.

-This paper aims to present an optimized implementation of the WL algorithm, with a particular focus on iterative runtime load balancing.
+This paper aims to identify the most efficient parallel implementation of the WL algorithm, with a particular focus on iterative runtime load balancing.
+The context of our work is the need to perform a great many high-throughput WL calculations with varying Hamiltonian parameters and material compositions.
+We are hence primarily concerned with maximising per-core parallel efficiency rather than reaching the highest possible speedup or core count for a single WL calculation.
 A key development of the present work is the demonstration that, despite the challenging nature of achieving perfectly optimal load balancing, it can be closely approached by dynamically adjusting the size of each energy sub-domain after each WL iteration, thereby leading to improved computational performance over long simulation runs.
 We also demonstrate how the performance of the algorithm can dramatically depend on several factors, including: the choice of the number of energy sub-domains and their size; the number of walkers within each energy sub-domain; and the size of the overlap between neighbouring energy sub-domains.